You don’t deserve the frustration of trying to learn accounting by night while trying to run your business.

 Going with cheapest bookkeeper can be a real nightmare when most have no formal education in accounting.

-We help you have more time to focus on your customers and building your business while we tackle the financial reporting that is necessary for any business to
+We help you have more time to focus on your customers and building your business while we tackle the financial reporting that is necessary for any business to thrive.

 Most business owners keep track of the big expenses like rent, utility bills, supplier invoices, and sales receipts, but forget to keep up with smaller receipts for things like business lunches, office supplies, and gas.
 We help business owners keep track of the small expenses to avoid leaving you with bigger tax liability at year’s end.

 When you purchase items with personal credit or debit cards for your business or use your business accounts to pay for personal expenses, you muddy the waters when it comes to keeping your books.

 To achieve clear-cut bookkeeping, be sure to keep your accounts separate to ensure you can properly write off expenses at tax time.
 If you need to fund your business account with personal money, transfer the cash to your business account rather than making business purchases with personal cash or credit.

 Record day-to-day revenue and expenses in chronological order.
 Accountants classify and summarize transactions for financial reporting.
 Accountants use accounting standards and requirements to analyze financial information, and then create business reports and financial statements.